awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 The following routing rules apply to traffic on private virtual interfaces and transit virtual interfaces:
 + AWS evaluates the longest prefix match first
-+ By default, AWS uses the distance from the local Region to the AWS Direct Connect location to determine the virtual \(or transit\) interface for routing\.
-You can modify this behavior by assigning local preference communities to virtual interfaces\.
 + When you have multiple virtual interfaces in a Region, you can set the AS\_PATH attribute to prioritize which interface AWS uses to route traffic\.
+However, AS\_PATH prepending doesn’t work when the Direct Connect connections are in different AWS Regions than the VPC\.
+For more information, see [How do I set an Active/Passive Direct Connect connection to AWS?](https://aws.amazon.com/premiumsupport/knowledge-center/active-passive-direct-connect/)\.

 ### Private virtual interface and transit virtual interface BGP communities<a name="bgp-communities-private-transit"></a>

 AWS Direct Connect supports local preference BGP community tags to help control the route preference of traffic on private virtual interfaces and transit virtual interfaces\.

+The Direct Connect home Region location determines the default routing for private and transit virtual interfaces, using the distance from the local Region to the Direct Connect location\.
+You can modify this behavior by assigning local preference communities to virtual interfaces\.
+If you do not specify a local preference using BGP community tags, the default outbound routing behavior is based on the Direct Connect location's relative distance to the originating Region\.

 For an example of a private virtual interface configuration, see [Private virtual interface routing example](private-transit-vif-example.md)\.